 California in 2004 enacted the nation’s first mandatory paid family leave program.
 Employees are paid for up to six weeks when caring for a newborn or a sick loved one.
 The law is financed through an employee payroll tax, so California’s employers bear no direct costs.
 California’s employment growth has actually outpaced the U.S. average by two percent since enacting the paid leave law, according to data compiled by Bloomberg.
 In September, here in Florida, State Senator Dwight Bullard introduced SB 384, the “Paid Family Care Leave Act,” a proposal to give Florida employees six weeks of paid leave to bond with a newborn, foster, or adopted child.

 Not everyone is enthusiastic.
 Even with financing through payroll taxes, paid leave laws saddle small businesses with the cost of temp workers or overtime to cover for absentees, according to Jack Mozloom, spokesman for the National Federation of Independent Business, which opposes mandatory paid leave laws.
-Here in Florida, small business owners can get the legal advice they need – now and also in the future, if the law changes – by working with an experienced Daytona Beach small business lawyer.
+Here in Florida, small business owners can get the legal advice they need – now and also in the future, if the law changes – by working with an experienced Daytona Beach business formation lawyer.
 If you have any questions or concerns about wage-and-hour laws and paid or unpaid leave – or any other business-related legal matter – make the call as quickly as possible.